+Header Tx

+Start

-Header Tx StartSelect With Data or After Reading Phase On from the drop-down list.
+Select With Data or After Reading Phase On from the drop-down list.
 If With Data is selected, the header will be transmitted with data.
 If After Reading Phase On is selected, the header will be transmitted after the reading phase activation.
 See illustration below:

-NOTE: This option is only available when an Operating Mode of On Line is selected in Modify Settings | Global Settings | Operating Mode.
-TerminationSelect Enable or Disable from the drop-down list.
-If Enable is selected, a terminationAfter Nostring is added to the No Read message string.
+Termination Select Enable or Disable from the drop-down list.
+If Enable is selected, a termination string is added to the No Read message string.
+After No